MedVertical

 AI agent integration

-Built-in MCP server and Anthropic Agent Skill.
-AI agents that generate FHIR get validation feedback in the same workflow.
+Planned MCP server integration gives AI agents that generate FHIR validation feedback in the same workflow.

 How to integrate

-Add FHIR validation to your CI pipeline in under 5 minutes.
+Add FHIR validation to your CI pipeline as a single CLI step.

 Pull Request